also known as: Kispatak (HU), Ríčka (CZ), Rechka (RU), Ritshke (Yid)

 Other spellings/names for Richka are Ricska, Rokosiv and Rokossowo.

-Richka is located about 7 miles NW of Mizhhirya (Ökörmező).
+Richka is located about seven miles northwest of Mizhhirya (Ökörmező).

 Jews probably settled in Richka in the early 19th century.

 In 1830, the Jewish population was 37, and by 1880, the Jewish population was 92.

 By 1921, during the Czechoslovakian period, the Jewish population rose to 135.
 A number of Jews were engaged in agriculture and commerce, with three grocery stores, five inns and two butcher shops.

 With the Hungarian occupation of Richka in March, 1939, Jews were persecuted and pushed out of their occupations.
 In 1940-41, Jews from Richka were drafted into forced labor battalions and others were drafted for service on the Eastern front, where most died.

 By 1941, the Jewish population had decreased to 127 (of a total population of 1,109).
 It was at this time, a few Jewish families without Hungarian citizenship were expelled to Nazi occupied Ukrainian territory, to Kamenets-Podolski, and murdered there.